A2Amir/Writing-ROS-Nodes/README.md

 ### Modifying CMakeLists.txt

-In order for catkin to generate the python modules or C++ libraries which allow you to utilize messages in your code you must first modify simple_arm’s CMakeLists.txt (~/catkin_ws/src/simple_arm/CMakeLists.txt).
+In order for catkin to generate the python modules or C++ libraries which allow to utilize messages in my code I must first modify simple_arm’s CMakeLists.txt (~/catkin_ws/src/simple_arm/CMakeLists.txt).

 	cd ~/catkin_ws/src/simple_arm/
 	nano   CMakeLists.txt

-CMake is the build tool underlying catkin, and CMakeLists.txt is nothing more than a CMake script used by catkin.
-If you’re familiar with GNU make, and the concept of makefiles, this is a similar concept.
+CMake is the build tool underlying catkin and CMakeLists.txt is nothing more than a CMake script used by catkin.
+If you’re familiar with GNU make and the concept of makefiles, this is a similar concept.

 First, ensure that the find_package() macro lists std_msgs and message_generation as required packages.
-The find_package() macro should look as follows: find_package(catkin REQUIRED COMPONENTS
+The find_package() macro should look as follows:

+	find_package(catkin REQUIRED COMPONENTS
 		std_msgs
 		message_generation
 	)

 As the names might imply, the std_msgs package contains all of the basic message types, and message_generation is required to generate message libraries for all the supported languages (cpp, lisp, python, javascript).
 Next, uncomment the commented-out add_service_files() macro so it looks like this:

 	## Generate services in the 'srv' folder
 	add_service_files(
 	   FILES
 	   GoToPosition.srv
 	)

 This tells catkin which files to generate code for.
-Lastly, make sure that the generate_messages() macro is uncommented, as follows: generate_messages(
+Lastly, make sure that the generate_messages() macro is uncommented, as follows:

+	generate_messages(
 	   DEPENDENCIES
 	   std_msgs  # Or other packages containing msgs
 	)

 This macro is actually responsible for generating the code.
 For more information about CMakeLists.txt check out [this page](http://wiki.ros.org/catkin/CMakeLists.txt) on the ROS wiki.

 Then use use ctrl-x followed by y then enter to save the script

 ```python
 ```